 hims & hers is a multi-specialty telehealth platform that enables access to treatments for a broad range conditions, including those related to sexual health, hair loss, dermatology, mental health and primary care.

 Similar to other organizations in the consumer space, hims & hers has found that influencer marketing is a successful way to connect with their target audience.
 While the brand has found success with one-off partnerships, it recently shifted towards an “always-on” strategy where influencers serve as ambassadors and voices for the brand.

-In the article below, Bette Ann Fialkov, head of entertainment and culture at hims & hers, shares four elements that are key to a successful always-on influencer marketing strategy.
+In the article below, Bette Ann Fialkov, head of entertainment and culture at hims & hers, shares four elements that are key to a successful always-on influencer marketing Program.
 Before her role at hims & hers, Bette Ann has had a long career in influencer marketing (14 years!) where she’s held positions at Google, Lyft, and more.

 “Finding the right influencer to partner with is especially important when building an always-on strategy.
 At hims & hers we discovered that while audience size may be important, identifying shared missions and goals are the real key to finding good influencer partners.
 A lot of brands are just looking at follower counts, audience demographics, and engagement rates, but you need to go one level deeper to find the authentic story.” — Bette Ann Fialkov, head of entertainment and culture at hims & hers

 That being said, finding influencers who are aligned with your mission and goals is trickier than just glancing at a follower count.
 So how do you do it?

 Search through past content using relevant keywords.
 A reliable way to find aligned influencers is by searching through past content for relevant topics, missions, or themes.
 This is especially important if your brand is touching on a topic that is sensitive or requires a high level of authenticity.